 A year later, and still looking for more ways to keep growing, I came across a webinar that Mr. Steve Burnett was in.
 It was from a PDCA convention.
 The topic was really interesting, but Mr. Burnett was what truly peaked my interest.
 I began to research everything about him.
 The stories I would read were fascinating!
 I have started interacting with Mr. Burnett, and his wife April, in their business/marketing coaching business.
 I can only thank God for all the new things that I am learning from the people He has placed in my life.
 I never realized how much there was to learn.
 I can only hope to think that my dad is proud of me for taking what has been a generational family business and turning it into a thriving company.

 My vision is to provide a quality service that is well branded in our area.
 Also while impacting the lives of not only our clients, but the communities in which we work, and our employees and their families.

 I want to personally thank Mr. Porter for your consultations.
 Thank you, Mr. Steve Burnett for all your guidance, as well as Mrs. April Burnett for your help, and allowing me to see your support for your husband Steve.
 Thank you to all of our clients, those who have allowed us to provide our painting services to them.
-Thank you to my God sent wife, that is there for, and supports me in bettering myself so I can better the lives of others.
+Thank you to everyone who has contributed to my business success and for supporting me in bettering of myself so I can better the lives of others.
 Most importantly, thank you to my Lord and Savior, Jesus Christ, who is always guiding my footsteps, and who is constantly in my corner.